Izumi0XD/CYBER_SECURITY_NOTES/DAY_03/README.md

    : Bitdefender is a cybersecurity leader delivering best-in-class threat prevention, detection, and response solutions worldwide.
 Bitdefender provides cybersecurity solutions with leading security efficacy, performance and ease of use to small and medium businesses, mid-market enterprises and consumers.

 # ♦ SPIDERFOOT
-   : SpiderFoot can be used offensively (e.g. in a red team exercise or penetration test) for reconnaissance of your target or defensively to ***gather information*** about what you or your organisation might have exposed over the Internet.
+   : {Information Gathering} SpiderFoot can be used offensively (e.g. in a red team exercise or penetration test) for reconnaissance of your target or defensively to ***gather information*** about what you or your organisation might have exposed over the Internet.
 You can target the following entities in a SpiderFoot scan: IP address.

 ![Screenshot 2024-06-14 101207](https://github.com/Izumi0XD/CYBER_SECURITY_NOTES/assets/141332753/81740504-f567-4c78-9eb6-bd7501600054)